 Not bad for changing an image and a button.
 But without the tests showing what their audience truly responded to, rather than what they thought they would, things could have gone differently.Read the entire experiment

 Once the experiment is set up and ready to test, the question is what test to use.
-Two of the most common CRO tests are A/B tests (or split tests) and multivariate tests (or A/B/n tests).
+Two of the most common conversion rate optimization tests are A/B tests (or split tests) and multivariate tests (or A/B/n tests).

 In elementary terms, A/B website testing compares two versions of your page, the original and an updated page, and sees what happens.
 Ideally, this means conducting both a desktop and mobile website test.
 Multivariate testing takes things a step further and helps you test multiple changes or entirely new pages.